mturk/svcbatch/README.md

 * **SVCBATCH_SERVICE_UUID**

-  This is service's unique identifier in UUID hex format `01234567-89ab-cdef-0123-456789abcdef` and it is randomly generated on service startup.
+  This is the service's unique identifier in UUID hex format `01234567-89ab-cdef-0123-456789abcdef` and it is randomly generated on service startup.